 Students receiving financial aid must complete an additional appeal process (FA appeal for reinstatement) following an academic or financial aid suspension.

 Students who are academically suspended, but have been absent from Southwestern for five or more years, will be automatically reinstated.
-After meeting with their advisors, students must contact the transcript evaluator located in Dellwood Hall for the automatic reinstatement.

 THE PURPOSE OF THE ACADEMIC NOTIFICATION SYSTEM

 To assist each student with accomplishing his/her educational goal by: